runely/calendar-homey/README.txt

 5. Paste the calendar link in the Homey app settings
     a.
 It must be the original link (Apple Calendar has case sensitive urls)

+Timezone in your calendar (*.ics)

+The library used in this app to parse the calendars, node-ical, does NOT use the X-WR-TIMEZONE property to parse timezones.
+Instead it uses the BEGIN:VTIMEZONE sections to parse timezones!
+This means that if your calendar provider only uses the X-WR-TIMEZONE property, this app will assume your events is always in UTC!

 Sync
 - Events are fetched automatically every 15 minutes
 - The "Sync calendars" action flow card can also be used to trigger a sync